Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS, Ellen M. Martin

 Autoimmune disease is an “invisible epidemic.”
 Despite affecting roughly 16% of the US population, autoimmunity remains under-recognized, under-researched and under-served.
 To combat this lack of awareness and to connect patients, families, and caregivers with useful resources, we at Your Autoimmunity Connection are publishing a series of “spotlights” on autoimmune diseases and other diseases that are closely linked to immune dysfunction.

-In light of April being Sjogren’s Awareness Month, our new spotlight shines on Sjogren’s syndrome.
+Thus, in light of April being Sjogren’s Awareness Month, our new spotlight shines on Sjogren’s syndrome.
 Continue reading to become connected with available statistics, research initiatives, supportive patient communities, and more!
-Be sure to check out our Facebook page and forum for more autoimmune-related updates.
+Nonetheless, don’t forget to check out our Facebook page and forum for more autoimmune-related updates.

 What is Sjogren’s syndrome?

 Sjogren’s syndrome is a systemic autoimmune disease, meaning it affects the entire body.
-The hallmark symptoms include dry eyes & mouth, fatigue, and joint pain, reflecting the characteristic autoimmune attack on mucus membranes and moisture-secreting glands.
-While salivary gland and tear duct dysfunction are most closely associated with Sjogren’s, in many patients, Sjogren’s can also cause dysfunction of other organs such as the kidneys, lungs, liver, pancreas, gut, blood vessels, and central nerves.
-Symptoms range from mild discomfort to impaired functioning.
+Specifically, the hallmark symptoms include dry eyes & mouth, fatigue, and joint pain, reflecting the characteristic autoimmune attack on mucus membranes and moisture-secreting glands.
+Salivary gland and tear duct dysfunction are most closely associated with Sjogren’s.
+However, in many patients, Sjogren’s can also cause dysfunction in many other organs.
+More importantly, it can harm the kidneys, lungs, liver, pancreas, gut, blood vessels, and central nerves.
+Even then, symptoms range from mild discomfort to impaired functioning.
 Common comorbidities (present in half of patients) include autoimmune-related connective tissue diseases such as rheumatoid arthritis, lupus, and scleroderma.

 How is Sjogren’s diagnosed?

 Since symptoms overlap with other conditions or autoimmune diseases, diagnosis can be difficult.
-Rheumatologists typically approach diagnosis through the use of various tests.
+Consequently, rheumatologists typically approach diagnosis through the use of various tests.
 The gold standard for a Sjogren’s diagnosis is a positive lip biopsy.
 The clearest blood test marker is a positive blood test for the autoantibody SSA.
 However, testing negative for this marker does not rule out Sjogren’s.
 Other tests may be needed, such as various blood, eye, and dental tests.
-Considering both the individual constellation of symptoms and the results of tests is the best way to reach a diagnosis.
+As a result, considering both the individual constellation of symptoms and the results of tests is the best way to reach a diagnosis.

 How is Sjogren’s treated?

-There is no cure for Sjogren’s syndrome; however, treatments may improve symptoms and prevent further complications.
+There is no cure for Sjogren’s syndrome.
+However, treatments may improve symptoms and prevent further complications.
 Both over-the-counter and prescription products are used to treat dry eyes and mouth.
-Immunosuppressive medications can help treat organ dysfunctions.
+Additionally, immunosuppressive medications can help treat organ dysfunctions.

 What do the numbers show?